Out Side In Therapists

 Therapist

 Alexa has been with Out Side In since it's formation in 2011.
-Whether it was as a volunteer, retraining the off the track thoroughbreds, running summer youth camps for at risk children, or now as a therapist, she has been an integral part of the success of the organization.
+Whether it was as a volunteer, retraining the off the track thoroughbreds, running summer youth camps for at risk children, or now as a therapist and the Director of Thoroughbred Aftercare, she has been an integral part of the success of the organization.
 Alexa received her Masters degree in Social Work from Grand Valley State University with a School Social Work Certification.
-She spent time at Bethany Christian Services transitional foster care program as well as in the school system, which gives her a broad knowledge base to help families navigate challenges in the school and community.
+Alexa's time at Bethany Christian Services transitional foster care program as well as in the school system, gives her a broad knowledge base to help families navigate challenges in the school and community.

 Alexa is also a life-long accomplished equestrian with several National Championships titles.
 She rides both Arabian western pleasure horses and Hunter/Jumpers.
 Alexa loves to travel and has visited many different countries.
 She is fluent in Spanish and has spent time in Guatemala teaching English.